 - Complete a minimum of 160 hours of work during the internship, documented per instructions from your internship adviser;

-- Prepare a 15-20-page policy concept paper during the semester following yourinternship.
-The paper is due to your internship adviser no later than September 30 for summer internships.
+Prepare your Policy Concept Paper and submit it to your Faculty Adviser no later than September 30 for summer internships.
 If you are studying off campus during the fall semester, then your paper is due on February 28; and

-- The final grade for the internship is based partly on the paper and partly on your on-site internship supervisor’s evaluation of your performance during the internship.
-The internship is graded on an A-F basis.
+- The final grade for the internship is based partly on the paper and partly on your on-site internship supervisor’s evaluation of your performance.
+Your internship grade is on an A-F basis.
 The credit fulfills the Public Policy internship requirement and counts toward the College’s 32-course graduation requirement.

 How Do I Find an Internship?